bclarkson-code/flow_matching/notes.md

 ID 1 is quite a bit slower than ID 0, I think this is due to the very poor ventilation.

+The goal for today is to set up a scaling ladder script.
+The idea is that I can measure the effect of an intervention at different scales.

+I added a ladder rung for the current full scale model and have started
+training:
+$ uv run torchrun --nproc_per_node=2 train.py +experiment=scaling_ladder_large